facebook/docusaurus/website/docs/guides/docs/sidebar.md

 :::tip

-**Re-use and enhance the default generator** instead of writing a generator from scratch
+**Re-use and enhance the default generator** instead of writing a generator from scratch.

 **Add, update, filter, re-order** the sidebar items according to your use-case: